MHaroonBaig/Trackpad-Automation/README.md

            MOVE the GREEN finger up and down to control the MOUSE SCROLL.

-More updates are on their way.
+More updates are on their way, cheers!